Art historian (1860-1920).

 Prior to my involvement in art history, I spent 12 years working in media and new technologies.
 I was co-creator and programmer of the Web site Recettes du Québec from 2000 until its sale in 2006.
 At that time, this recipe site was reaching 1 million monthly unique visitors in French Canada.
 On the IT side, I started my university education in 1991 with a class on Turbo Pascal.
 As part of my work, I mostly used PHP/MySQL.
 I also did one-year programs in physics (Université de Montréal, 1992), demography (Université de Montréal, 1994), and classes in computer programming.
 I am curious about the links between art history and computer science.
 Precisely, I'm analyzing the methodology I had to develop in using the database containing a couple of thousand of entries I created for my research.

 Between January 2011 and April 2012, I was a member of the Board for Galerie Tzara, a non-profit art gallery.
 Between 2007 and 2013, I hosted a blog on visual arts in Quebec City on which I published critical reviews of current shows.
 Finally, I created and hosted a radio program devoted to visual arts, La Démarche, on CKIA 88.3 FM between 2009 and 2010.
-I currently maintain a Twitter account.
+My current Twitter account is MrcGthr.